mubaidr/ForgetThatPage/README.md

 ## Versioning
 ### Version 1.5.0 - 17/10/2016
 * Delete downloads list for page url
 * Options page.
-By default everything is deleted, it allows the user not to delete cookies and/or sessionStorage and/or localStorage
+By default everything is deleted but the user can choose not to delete cookies and/or sessionStorage and/or localStorage
 * Added Norwegian, Vietnamese, Bulgarian, Greek, Ukrainian and Thai (Translation from https://gengo.com/)
 * Changed green icon